-Welsh Government has identified tourism as one of the nine Priority Sectors which underpin the Economy of Wales and with tourism in RCT worth over £171 million to the local economy, it is vital that communities become aware of the importance of capturing the benefits of increased visitors and local businesses develop skills which will benefit the customer service and tourism sectors.
-The RCT's Corporate Plan 2016-2020, "The Way Forward" and "Our Cwm Taf", the Public Services Board Well-being plan identifies the importance of developing skillsets within the local workforce, acknowledging that the strength in RCT's visitor offer stems from our local communities.
+Welsh Government has identified tourism as one of the nine Priority Sectors which underpin the Economy of Wales and with tourism in RCT worth over £179 million to the local economy, it is vital that communities become aware of the importance of capturing the benefits of increased visitors and local businesses develop skills which will benefit the customer service and tourism sectors.
+RCT Council's Corporate Plan 2020-2024, "Making a Difference" and "Our Cwm Taf", the Public Services Board Wellbeing Plan identifies the importance of developing the Tourism offer while supporting businesses within the region, and acknowledging that the strength in RCT's visitor offer stems from our local communities.

-According to the Employer Skills Survey: 2017 Wales Data report, there were 1,200 vacancies within the Hotel & Restaurant sector in 2017 due to skill shortages.
+According to the Employer Skills Survey: 2019 Wales Data report, there were 1,100 vacancies within the Hotel & Restaurant sector in 2019 due to skill shortages.
 With the right training and support, significant opportunities will present themselves for local people and businesses to thrive in a vibrant tourism industry.
 Given the nature of the adventure, landscape based tourism offer that is likely to flourish there is potential for a wide range of hospitality roles and jobs to become available in the very places in RCT where employment opportunities have been most challenging.

-As our tourism offer flourishes it is natural that a large proportion of visitors to RCT will be coming here for the first time and their perception of our ex-coalfield communities and landscape may be prejudiced by outdated and stereotyped anecdotes.
+As our tourism offer flourishes it is natural that a large proportion of visitors to RCT will be coming here for the first time, and their perception of our ex-coalfield communities and landscape may be prejudiced by outdated and stereotyped anecdotes.
 It is therefore critical that alongside a high quality physical and natural environment, the customer service they receive whilst they are here needs to be of the highest quality.
-It is paramount that hospitality jobs are not second rate jobs and to provide the best customer and visitor experience possible we need people working in the sector be well trained and valued.
+It is paramount that hospitality jobs are not second rate jobs, and in order to provide the best customer and visitor experience possible we need people working in the sector to be well trained and valued.